alpheios-project/embed-lib/README.md

 })
 ```

+See also the [demo/simple.html](simple.html) file in the demos directory.

 **7. Use your own branding on the Alpheios interface -- BETA FEATURE**

 You may wish to rebrand the Alpheios interface with different colors and fonts.
 This feature is still experimental.
 See our [skinning documentation](docs/skinning.md) for further details.